 The newest addition to the Circle when it comes to food is Benchmark Pizzeria.
 While their pizza, salads and soft serve ice cream are known to be yummy, with their ingredients purchased from a combo of local, organic and sustainable farms and suppliers, the prices are a bit steep.
 So if you don't mind shelling out a bit more for quality, this might be a nice little gem to take note of.
 I did hear from a few sources though that Benchmark is actually not very kid-friendly in terms of accommodating certain needs such as crayons and paper or water cups other than tall glasses.
 It seems to me that it's a nice place for dinner (or Sunday for lunch before or after a stroll through the Farmers Market) if you either have an infant or a bigger kid who doesn't mind sitting still.
 This is why I won't take my daughter for a while and just enjoy our next date night there.

-The Artist In All Of Us
+The Artist In All Of Us, now closed.
+Sorry!

 The perfect place to indulge your kid's creative side is 4Cats Arts Studio.
 It seriously is a fantastic space whose owners are knowledgeable, caring and super-nice.

 My daughter partook in their Abstract Expressionists Camp this past summer and had a blast.
 Not only did she get to paint to her heart's content and learn about new methods, but she also brought home both a Rothko-inspired and a Jackson Pollock-inspired master piece.
 They are hanging in her room now and she continues to beam with pride.
 Check out their fall classes and look around the studio.
 They also do themed birthday parties as well as adult and corporate events.
 Bathroom is super-clean and perfect for diaper changes.
 Even if you're just in the area and nature calls for your kid, see if 4Cats is open and it'd be surprising if they didn't just let you use their facility.
 Art is good in all respects!